algorithmiaio/dev-center/_pages/algorithm-development/algorithm-checklist.md

 It is also helpful to explain what the output of the algorithm should be.
 If your algorithm returns an output that corresponds to a value system, be sure to explain what it means.
 For example, in the algorithm for Sentiment Analysis, the user gets an output of a number between 0 and 4.
 The algorithm description describes what these numbers mean; in this case, the sentiment rating of very negative, negative, neutral, positive, and very positive.

+#### Configure error handling

+To make your algorithm easy to use, it's key to implement informative error handling.
+Check out the [Algorithmia Guide to Better Error Handling]({{ site.baseurl }}/algorithm-development/algorithm-errors/) for some guidance.
+Extensive functionality is only available in Python for now, but we're working on adding support for the other languages that our product allows.

 #### Link to any papers or external documentation

 If your algorithm is based off an academic paper or external library, you should also include a link to this documentation to give the users a chance to read more.
 Giving credit to the original source that your algorithm is based on is a best practice and allows curious users to take a deeper dive into the internal workings of the algorithm.
 Plus it's good karma!